Hovercraft: China

 The People's Army Navy of China operates the Jingsah II class LCAC.
-This troop and equipment carrying hovercraft is roughly the Chinese equivalent of the U.S. Navy LCAC.
+This troop and equipment carrying hovercraft is roughly the Chinese equivalent of the US Navy LCAC.

 Finland

 The Finnish Navy designed an experimental missile attack hovercraft class, Tuuli class hovercraft, in the late 1990s.
 The prototype of the class, Tuuli, was commissioned in 2000.
 It proved an extremely successful design for a littoral fast attack craft, but due to fiscal reasons and doctrinal change in the Navy, the hovercraft was soon withdrawn.